1jour1vin

 Certified Organic

-Whole berries in small wooden vats at 28°C, extraction carried out by manual punching down.
+Whole berries in small wooden vats at 28°C, with extraction achieved through manual punching down

 Livestock farming

-18 months in barrels (60% new wood, from our own cooperage), aged on lees, a single racking then aging adjusted for each wine
+18 months in barrels (60% new oak from our in-house cooperage), aged on the lees, a single racking, followed by tailored aging for each wine

 Alcohol content